sloppycoder/atlassian-dockers/README.md

 #### Amazon EC2 instance with Amazon Linux AMI (HVM)
 Before ```vagrant up``` please check the Vagrantfile to make sure it contains the configuration you want, especially the your access key, region, VPC subnet_id etc in order to work correctly.

+#### Google Compute Engine with image "entos-7-v20150127"
+Before ```vagrant up``` please check the Vagrantfile to make sure it contains the configuration you want, especially the your aproject id, access client email and key location.
+For ssh access to the instance, please upload your ssh key via console before spin up the instance. see (GCE documentation)[https://cloud.google.com/compute/docs/console#sshkeys] for details. more references in (this GitHub issue)[https://github.com/mitchellh/vagrant-google/issues/23]